NextronSystems/asgard-manual/administration/aurora.rst

 - It extends the Sigma standard with so-called "response actions" that can get executed after a rule match
 - It supports multiple output channels: the Windows Eventlog, a log file and remote UDP targets

-Its documentation can be found at `aurora-agent-manual.nextron-systems.com <https://aurora-agent-manual.nextron-systems.com/en/latest/index.html>`_.
+Its documentation can be found `here <https://aurora-agent-manual.nextron-systems.com/en/latest/index.html>`_.

 Aurora Overview
 ~~~~~~~~~~~~~~~